galetaire/spahousing/pages/posts/housescarcity.md

 # Measuring house scarcity using the number of inhabitants per dwelling

-Measuring house scarcity is not a straightforward task, as multiple factors can come into play.
+Measuring housing scarcity is not a straightforward task, as multiple factors come into play.
 The most intuitive indicator, however, is the number of dwellings per person.
+Even if this primarily reflects the presence of families, those future children will soon need housing in the vicinity, putting additional pressure on the housing market.

 [![Land scarcity](/images/houseperson.png)](/images/houseperson.png)